variousauthors/matching_game/NEXTSTEPS.md

 ## BUGS

-[ ] mutable state is in game.state but it should be loaded into a local
+[ ] the game pauses to save/load; ideally this is done in a thread, but
-    wherever it will be used frequently, to avoid all this "game.state.camera.x" too many dots [ ] the game pauses to save/load; ideally this is done in a thread, but barring that just save/load whenever camera is not moving [ ] the camera seems to rewind into a tiny negative value, which results in weirdness
+    barring that just save/load whenever camera is not moving [ ] the camera seems to rewind into a tiny negative value, which results in weirdness